Chan4077/android-examples-web/docs/getting-started.md

 ## 3.1.
 Select minimum SDK level
 ![Android Studio - Minimum SDK Dialog](/src/assets/android-studio/android-studio-min-sdk.jpg)
 In this example, we'll keep the default to `API 21: Lollipop 5.0`.
-This dialog will be discussed in a future article.
+For more info about what an API level is, see [here][what-is-an-api-lvl] and for choosing your API level, see [here][]

 Click the `Next` button to continue.